DFRobot/pxt-DFRobot_WIFI_IoT_I2C/README.md

 ```

-* 按下A键RGB灯从0到3点亮黄色
-* Press the A key and the RGB lights yellow from 0 to 3
+* Press button A to light up RGB LEDs 0 to 3 in yellow

 ```blocks
 input.onButtonPressed(Button.A, function () {